 Modern Cloth Nappy & Sanitary Products Rebate

-The Town is providing the opportunity for residents to receive a rebate on the purchase of Modern Cloth Nappies or reusable sanitary products.
+The Town is providing the opportunity for residents to receive a rebate on the purchase or hire of modern cloth nappies and reusable sanitary products.
+Despite initial costs, these items lead to long-term savings and environmental benefits.

 How to apply